SigurdJanson/seifseit/seifseit/content/english/project/ekpscan.md

     info : "June 2005"
   - label : "Skills"
     info : "C++"
+  - label : "Client"
+    info : "EEG Laboratory University Trier"
 ---

 ## EKPSCAN

-EkpScan is a program to view and to analyze evoked potentials.
+EkpScan was a program to view and to analyze event-related potentials.

 ### Features were